ropensci/GSODR/README.md

     during the day converted to millimetres to hundredths; will usually not end with the midnight observation, i.e., may include latter part of previous day.
 A value of ".00" indicates no measurable precipitation (includes a trace).
-Missing = -9999; *Note: Many stations do not report '0' on days with no precipitation-- therefore, '-9999' will often appear on these days.
+Missing = NA; *Note: Many stations do not report '0' on days with no precipitation-- therefore, 'NA' will often appear on these days.
 For example, a station may only report a 6-hour amount for the period during which rain fell.* See FLAGS\_PRCP column for source of data;

 -   **PRCP\_FLAG** -